yelghali/prompt-based-tutorial-AKS/README.md

 ## Introduction to Azure Kubernetes Service

-  - What is Azure Kubernetes Service (AKS) and its benefits?
+  - What is Azure Kubernetes Service (AKS) and the benefits does it bring?

   - What are the benefits of using AKS for deploying multi-container applications?

   - How does AKS make managing and scaling containerized applications easier?

-  - What are the different ways to create an AKS cluster?

-  - How can I use kubectl and Azure CLI to access and manage my AKS cluster?

   - What is the difference between AKS and other container orchestration services?